ilifu/ilifu_user_docs/docs/cbio/setup.md

 Some things to note
 * CBIO are allowed to use 400TB on the CephFS partition.
 There is no user, group or project restrictions in place currently.
 * Compute resource restrictions are not in place.
-There are plans to use the SLURM fair ussage to share resources according to initial funding been provided by astronomy, CBIO and DST respectively.
+There are plans to use [SLURM's fair-share factor](https://slurm.schedmd.com/priority_multifactor.html#fairshare)  to share resources according to initial funding been provided by astronomy, CBIO and DST respectively.
 * Currently there are only 1216 cores available on the standard SLURM cluster.
 This will probably be increased after the pilot phase.
 * CBIO can access an additional 320 cores on the OpenStack environment.